cbeauhilton/beauhilton.com/site/posts/pixel6screen.md

 It was about $10, including shipping, for a second adhesive (also iFixit).
 Fits like a glove.

-Total $140, and Verizon sent us a free new Pixel 7 anyway (long story), so now my wife has the 7 and I upgraded from my old Pixel 2XL to this refurb'd Pixel 6.
+Total $140, and Verizon sent us a free new Pixel 7 anyway (long story), so now my wife has the 7 and I upgraded from my old Pixel 2XL to this refurb'd 6.
 Dang, what an upgrade.
 Even though the Pixel 6 is widely considered the dud of the group, I'm loving it.